K0NSTANT1N3/image-to-ascii/README.md

     python3 main.py

-After inputing commands terminal needs to be resized maximally and increase cell spacing by 2x so image would look clean and cool
+After inputting commands terminal needs to be resized maximally and increase cell spacing by 2x so image would look clean and cool

 --------------------------------------